mgimond/Colby-summer-git-workshop-2021/git.md

 At this point, each branch can be worked on without impacting one another.

-## Merging branches
+## Merge branches: `merge`

 At some point in your project, you might choose to combine changes made in a branch into the `main` (production) branch.
 This is accomplished using the `merge` command.

-The first step is to make sure that you are in the branch you want to merge to (`main` in this working example).
-We can use the log command or the branch command.
+The first step is to make sure that you are in the branch you want to merge into (`main` in this working example).

 ```bash
 $ git branch